ThoughtWorksStudios/bobcat/README.md

 The input file contains definitions of entities (the objects, or concepts found in your software system), fields on those entities (properties that an entity posses), and a 'generate' keyword to produce the desired number of entities in the resulting JSON output.
 An entity has an arbitrary name, as do fields.
+Entities may be nested either inline or by reference.
 The only other concept in this system is that of a dictionary, which is used to provide realistic values for fields that would otherwise be difficult to generate data for (like a person's name).

 #### Defining entities